Summer Program in Greece (CLAS 370/470)

 Support and Thanks

 We would like to thank the many people and institutions who have supported us over the past year as we endeavored to make this Summer Study program a reality.
-From our own CMLL Department we thank Dr. Bradley Nelson, Sandra Woywod-Page, and Parissa Zohari (https://www.concordia.ca/artsci/cmll.html).
+From our own CMLL Department we thank Dr. Dario Brancato, Sandra Woywod-Page, and Parissa Zohari (https://www.concordia.ca/artsci/cmll.html).
 In addition, we owe a debt of gratitude to Dean Pascal Sicotte and those in the Dean’s office.
 Maral Abajian and the folks at Concordia International (https://www.concordia.ca/offices/ci.html) have been absolutely indispensable in making our goals a reality.
 We thank Thalia Cocconi and Maria Kotzia (Educational Tours and Cruises LLC) for their persistent patience, helpful advice, and organizational aptitude.
 The Canadian Institute in Greece (CIG), especially Jonathan Tomlinson, have provided crucial logistical aid.
 And, last, but certainly not least, thanks are owed to George Harrison, Kapua Iao, Heinrich Hall, Kevin Glowacki, Doniert Evely, Jenny Moody, Tom Brogan, Eleanor Huffman, and everybody else at the INSTAP Study Center for East Crete for their on-the-ground support and expert knowledge.
 Financial support for professors has been provided by an endowment for Byzantine Studies, while students are supported by the Quebec Mobility Bursary.
 Thank you.
 Thank you.
 Thank you.

 ~The Arkadi Monastery, 16th c.
 This monastery played a role in the Cretan resistance against the Ottoman Empire in 1866.
 Site of a massacre on November 8th, 1866 the Monastery now stands as a testament to faith, resistance, and Cretan identity.
 Crete would finally achieve its independence in 1898.